yufeenyuy/msc_bi_docs/datamanagementconcepts/dm_lessonsdocs.md

 5. Data Virtualization
 <p>This is an approach that hides the complexity of handling data by providing a virtual unified interface through which data from one or
 or more sources can be viewed without the data being copied from the original system to a central repository.
-The difference with data federation is that the data from the different sources are not combined.<p>
+The difference with data federation is that the data from the different sources not combined.<p>

 <p>As already mentionen, Data Virtualization and DaaS are recent approaches that are used to provide ready-made data for analysis to users.
 In the following, Data Virtualization and Data as a Service (DaaS) are discussed.<p>